Minestom/Minestom/.github/README.md

 Minestom does not include any vanilla features by default, however we have an extensive API which allows you to code any feature with ease.

 This is a library for developers, thus it is not meant to be used by the average server owner.
-Replacing a Bukkit, Forge, or Fabric server with this **will not work**, because we do not implementing their APIs.
+Replacing a Bukkit, Forge, or Fabric server with this **will not work**, because we do not implement their APIs.

 # Table of Contents
 - [Minestom](#minestom)